LiaScript/docs/README.md

 }
 ```

+                          --{{2}}--
+If you do not add a plus or a minus as a prefix to your file, the plus is used
+as default.

 #### Supported Languages 💫

                           --{{0}}--
 In most cases you can simply add the name of the language or the common filename
 ending into the head of a code snippet.
-Most Markdown interpreters use
+Most Markdown interpreters will use
 [highlight.js](https://highlightjs.org) for language rendering, since we require
 also an editor with syntax highlighting capabilities, we use
 [ace](https://ace.c9.io).
 Thus, the language support might differ to other